STEM Mentors

 After School Robotics

-TechPoint Youth is best known for our efforts to help start robotics teams throughout the state of Indiana.
+TechPoint Youth is best known for our efforts to help start robotics teams throughout Indiana.
 Our impact has greatly increased interest in after-school robotics programs, and we are now looking for volunteers to support teachers with technical expertise and serve as mentors to students!
 With the leadership of teachers and coaches, you will provide coding, building, mechanical, and problem-solving support to local teams in an after-school setting.

 How to Get Involved

-RECRUITMENT FOR THE 2025-2026 SCHOOL YEAR HAS NOW CLOSED.
+RECRUITMENT FOR THE 2026-2027 SCHOOL YEAR IS NOW OPEN.

 The first step in joining this truly unique opportunity is to register for the program below!
 Once you have completed registration, you will receive more information on selecting an opportunity, choosing a training date (yes, we provide that!), and locking in your spot for this program.